St. Macartin's Cathedral

 The Church of Ireland - part of the Anglican Communion

 On this page we feature missions and charities which we support, whether regularly or from time to time.
 Parishioners and friends who wish to make donations may do so by contacting Beth in the office.
 Anyone who is a UK tax payer can substantially increase the value of their donation without extra outlay on their part by signing a Gift Aid declaration, although the need to do so is apparently in time going to be phased out.
 Spring is the time of year when a "Lenten Project" is in operation in the Church of Ireland.
 Our own church traditionally donates very generously to any given year's chosen mission and we hope that despite difficult economic times that this will continue.
-As was the case last year, there won't be just one Lenten project, but two - the Parisioners' one which is devoted to Anglicans in World Mission and the Sunday School one for the benefit SD Church in Nepal.
+As was the case last year, there wasn't just one Lenten project, but two - the Parisioners' one which is devoted to Anglicans in World Mission and the Sunday School one for the benefit SD Church in Nepal.

 Full details are as follows: